Governing Law and Regulations

 California Environmental Protection Agency (Cal/EPA) Department of Toxic Substance Control Hazardous Waste Management Program

 See national section for basic information and federal regulations.

 Comparison: State vs. Federal

-To determine the characteristic of toxicity, Cal/EPA has added lists of inorganic and organic persistent and bioaccumulative toxic substances and their soluble threshold limit concentration.
-California regulates more substances as hazardous waste than the federal rules.
+However, to determine the characteristics of corrosivity and toxicity, Cal/EPA has added state criteria to that required under the federal rules.
+For the corrosive characteristic, there are two more definitions.
+To determine the characteristic toxicity, Cal/EPA has added lists of inorganic and organic persistent and bioaccumulative toxic substances and their soluble threshold limit concentration.
+In sum, California regulates more substances as hazardous waste than the federal rules.
 See the state sections HAZWASTE DETERMINATION (CLASSIFICATION) and LISTED WASTES for additional guidance.

 • Administration and enforcement.
 Cal/EPA's Department of Toxic Substance Control (DTSC) administers and enforces the rules for identifying characteristics of hazardous waste in California.